jrochelly/ActivePIP/README.md

 ## License

-PIP is released under the MIT license.
+ActivePIP is released under the MIT license.